antiless/cleanclip-vuepress/src/docs/privacy.md

 ### 1.4 Affiliate attribution
 When you arrive through an affiliate link or use related referral pages, the TheAffs Affiliate SDK may store affiliate, click, visitor, source, and sub-partner identifiers in cookies scoped to `cleanclip.cc`.
 Your browser sends these cookies with matching requests to `cleanclip.cc` and its checkout subdomains so that an order can be attributed.
 These identifiers do not include clipboard content.

+### 1.5 Website analytics and revenue attribution
+When you visit `cleanclip.cc` or its pricing and checkout subdomains, DataFast processes page views, referral and campaign parameters, device/browser information, and selected product interactions such as viewing pricing, starting a download, opening a FAQ, contacting sales, or starting checkout.
+DataFast stores visitor and session identifiers in cookies scoped to `cleanclip.cc`.
+These identifiers may be copied into Stripe Checkout metadata so that a successful payment can be attributed to the website journey that preceded it.
+DataFast does not receive clipboard content.

 Besides the information explicitly listed above, we will not collect any other personal information.

 ## 2. How we store and protect your personal information